azaleafrayha/hanoi-recursive-algo/README.md

 <br><br>

 NOTE! <br>
-I got school assignments with tight deadlines, this project will probably take longer than usual to complete, but I'll try my best to finish it as fast as I could.
+Sadly I have school assignments with tight deadlines, so this project will probably take longer than usual to complete.